lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

   s       A composite signature value containing the component
           signature values (mldsaSig and tradSig) to be verified.

-  ctx     The Message context string used in the composite signature
+  ctx     The application context string used in the composite
-          combiner, which defaults to the empty string.
+          signature combiner, which defaults to the empty string.

   PH      The Message Digest Algorithm for pre-hashing.
 See
           section on pre-hashing the message below.